Characteristics of a Good Therapist

 Click here to view on YouTube

 The role of a therapist in guiding individuals through their struggles cannot be overstated.
-Effective therapists possess many traits and skills that contribute to their success in fostering healing and growth.
+Effective therapists possess many traits and skills to foster healing and growth among clients, including the following:

-Therapists who are self-aware and have engaged in their journey of self-exploration are better equipped to understand their own biases, triggers, and limitations.
-This self-awareness allows them to remain grounded and empathetic in client interactions, fostering a therapeutic environment built on trust and authenticity.
+A therapist or professional counselor who is self-aware and have engaged in their journey of self-exploration is better equipped to understand their own biases, triggers, and limitations.
+This self-awareness allows them to remain grounded and empathetic in client interactions (Pereira et al., 2024).

 2. Empathy and compassion